janitastic/mod2-flashcards/README.md

 ```

-To exit the flashcards at any point, press ctrl + C on your keyboard in the terminal.
+**To exit the flashcards at any point, press `ctrl + c` on your keyboard in your terminal.